handewo/gojump/README.md

 GoJump is a light JumpServer integrated ssh service and admin manager.
 You can use to start a bastion server fleetly without complicated configuration.

-It's very appropriate for light needs.
+It's very appropriate for light usage.

 ## Features
 - Support SSH protocal